-You catch HPV and herpes from skin-to-skin contact with someone who is infected, or by coming into contact with their body fluids, like their saliva.
+You catch HPV and herpes from skin-to-skin contact with someone who is infected, or by coming into contact with their body fluids, such as their saliva.
 This happens most often through sexual contact, which is why HPV and herpes are classed as sexually transmitted infections (STIs).

 What do you do if you think you have genital warts or genital herpes?

 As we’ve already mentioned, genital herpes can’t be cured.
-But what you can do is take prescription medications including valaciclovir and Valtrex to help clear-up outbreaks and prevent them from happening in the first place.
+What you can do is take prescription medications including valacyclovir and Valtrex to help clear-up outbreaks and prevent them from happening in the first place.

-There’s no standard test for men for HPV.
-But you should go to a sexual health clinic or your doctor if you have warts to get them diagnosed.
-Your warts can be treated with prescription medication, or surgically removed with a scalpel, a laser, or a chemical treatment, or even by freezing, burning, or vaporising.
+There’s no standard test for men for HPV but you should go to a sexual health clinic or your doctor if you have warts to get them diagnosed.
+Your warts can be treated with prescription medication or surgically removed with a scalpel, laser, chemical treatment or even by freezing, burning or vaporizing.